ifm/ifm3d-ros/README.md

 We tried to ensure backward compatibility where ever possible.
 If you find any major breaks, please let us know.

 ifm3d-ros is a wrapper around [ifm3d](https://github.com/ifm/ifm3d/) enabling the usage of the O3R camera platform (ifm ToF cameras) from within [ROS](http://ros.org) software systems.
+Please make sure to use the `v1.0.x` branch for O3R compatibility.

 ![rviz1](ifm3d_ros_driver/doc/figures/O3R_merged_point_cloud.png)